pocc/tshark.dev/content/formats/pcap_deconstruction.md

         00000090: 18a6ac01 00000000 000018a6 ac8d0100
         000000a0: 00100001 00000000 00002043 4b414141

-6. We've reachead the end of the file, and there are no more bytes to parse.
+6. We've reached the end of the file, and there are no more bytes to parse.

 ### Discussion: Cut short in the middle of a packet